CYBERSHOU/TermRPG/README.md

 interactable.

-- All start menu options are now fully interactable, but 'Controls' and 'Options' aren't fully completed (more options to had in the future).
+- All start menu options are now fully interactable, but 'Controls' and 'Options' aren't fully completed (more options to add in the future).

 - Background music added through the mplayer program and is working as desired